ZhenyiWangTHU/MarkovHC/README.md

 **MarkovHC** is an open-source R package designed for explore hierarchical structures of biological data, especially in cell type and critical point identification and cell transition tracking in development.

 **MarkovHC** is described in:
-MarkovHC: Markov hierarchical clustering for the topological structure of high-dimensional single-cell omics data
+MarkovHC: Markov hierarchical clustering for the topological structure of high-dimensional single-cell omics data.[View](https://www.biorxiv.org/content/10.1101/2020.11.04.368043v1?rss=1)

 # Installation
 * To install, follow the instructions in [INSTALL.md](https://github.com/ZhenyiWangTHU/MarkovHC/blob/master/INSTALL.md)